-There are a number of things to remember as getting it wrong can be expensive both in terms of management time and cost but don’t worry there is help on hand.
-Essentially there are two key areas of risk for your business:
+There are a number of things to remember when recruiting as getting it wrong can be expensive both in terms of management time and cost, but don’t worry, help is at hand.

 - Recruiting the wrong person

 - Having to defend a claim from an aggrieved unsuccessful candidate